RobinEversunshine/3D_Renderer_with_Raytracing_Features/README.md

 # Renderer with Raytracing Features
 A homemade 3D renderer using VEX language in Houdini, with raytracing features like global illumination and reflections.

-Houdini is a software used in Visual Effects industry, and also a great tool for technical artists to use such as procedural modeling and multi-tasking.
+Houdini is a software used in Visual Effects industry, and also a great tool for technical artists to use in game industry, such as procedural modeling and multi-tasking.

 This project is to demonstrate my ability of linear algebra use, as well as physical-based rendering & light calculating.